WestDRI/wgpages/content/pythonhpc.md

 <!-- ``` -->

 {{< question num=3 >}}
-Write a scalable version of this code and run it on an arbitrary number of cores (up to the physical number of cores on your computer).
-Use the following to divide the workload:
+Write a scalable version of this code and run it on an arbitrary number of cores (up to the maximum number of cores you can use).
+Use the following strategy to divide the workload:
 ```py
 ncores = ...
 pool = Pool(ncores)